khurramjaved96/real-time-networks/README.md

 in `CMakeLists.txt`.
 You'll also need to uncomment essentially everything under the comment "For running locally".

+## Instructions for python classic control
+* Install packages `pip install numpy, matplotlib, gym`
+* Use `CMakeListsPy.txt` to compile
+* Use `Python train_gym.py --env-max-step-per-episode 1000` to train
+  a working mountaincar version.

 ## Instructions for python extension
 * Install pybind11
 * From the project's root directory, use `git clone --recursive https://github.com/DLR-RM/rl-baselines3-zoo`